 Oh, by the way, that link was censored from r/news.
 A month on a sub with almost 20 million subscribed accounts and 28,000 online as I write this, without a single comment or vote?
 Impossible beyond a shadow of a doubt.
 I also checked the New tab about 15 hours after posting it and it wasn't in its spot - there were posts from before and after it strictly in order, but not it.
 (It was also banned from r/politics when I posted it there.)

 That our government has laws restricting child labor is bitterly hilarious in light of the realization that the government enslaves our children.
 And some people not only want kids to be corraled into slave indoctrination camps, but want parents to be put in jail for not cooperating... for fuck's sake.

 And lest I give the impression that the government is the only enemy here and that private education would solve the problem altogether: the problem with this isn't that education "isn't the government's job", because this would be no less evil if it happened in a private school or at home (which it certainly does, to a lesser extent).
-It's that education without the student's consent is slavery, period.
+It's that forcing someone to sit in a room they don't want to be in and obey you is slavery, period.

 The situation with spanking is honestly less severe, since they don't have to suffer it for hours every day and a lot of people recognize it as immoral, whereas school is almost unanimously hailed as For Their Own Good.
 There's still a massive problem here though... you can tell even the people who preach against spanking are still affected by the double standard.
 They don't see as it the violent abuse it is.
 They don't believe they should treat it the same way as an adult striking a disabled person.
 But hell, sometimes small children are physically assaulted in public by their own parents, and everyone just turns a blind eye.
 It's just "not your business" to interfere...
 I cowered from protecting the victim the last time I was tested.
 This is what all forms of violence depend on: those who would otherwise defend the victim being convinced that it's "not their place".